google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 `(TODO: A screenshot showing someone doing that action.)`

 5. Hover over the Home and Contact links to see the changes.

+`(TODO: A screenshot showing the result.)`

-6. Copy the code from the Styles Pane and paste it after line __ in style.css.
+6. Copy the code from the Styles Pane and paste it at the end of the `li a` section in style.css.

 Note: This behavior is *not* the same as having an event occur when you click on a button.
-For that, you will need to utilize JavaScript, a different framework.
+For that, you will need to utilize JavaScript, a different language.

 You've successfully made yourself a much more polished website!